TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Discussion

-A promising direction is to reduce dependence on post-processing (sampling and segmentation) by incorporating explicit trunk primitives into Gaussian optimization.
+\paragraph{Future Work.} A promising direction is to reduce dependence on post-processing (sampling and segmentation) by incorporating explicit trunk primitives into Gaussian optimization.
 Jointly optimizing a small set of parameterized stem elements (e.g., tapered cylinders) together with the Gaussian field would enable DBH to be inferred directly from model parameters and would provide a stronger inductive bias under partial trunk visibility.
-Such a hybrid representation may also support end-to-end supervision when ground-truth field DBH is available for future learning-based systems.
+Such a hybrid representation may also support end-to-end supervision when ground-truth field DBH is~available.